gurdiga/gurdiga.github.io/_posts/2014-04-09-on-blogging.md

 me at each of those times.
 This time I want to try something different.

-I usually spend my Saturdays in the office, to work on my things outside day-work,  for example on my side project.
+I usually spend my Saturdays in the office, to work on my things outside of the day-job, for example on my side project.
 I want to take some of that time to look at what happened during the week and pick of a subject to write about.